RESP contribution limits

 Any contributions over and above these amounts will no longer be eligible for any CESG grant amounts.
 When an over-contribution occurs, you'll l have to pay tax in the amount of 1 percent %per month on your share of the over-contribution until it is withdrawn.

-For more information on over-contributions and tax implications, visit the Canada Revenue Agency websiteOpens a new website in a new window.
+For more information on over-contributions and tax implications, visit the Canada Revenue Agency website.
 You may also want to ask your RESP provider to explain any other conditions or penalties that may apply if you over-contribute to the account.

 How much money does the government contribute to an RESP?